Bin Laden’s Son Is Poised to Unify Terrorists Worldwide

 Groomed to Lead

 Despite al-Qaeda’s generally dim view of women, it appears that Osama bin Laden respected and valued each of his wives.
 But he was surely familiar with the Qur’an’s warning that, “Try as you may, you cannot treat all your wives impartially.”
 It was well known that bin Laden had a favorite.
 This was Hamza bin Laden’s mother, Khairia Sabar, a child psychologist from the respected al-Hindi family of Saudi Arabia.
-The pair had been introduced when Saad, one of bin Laden’s sons by his first wife, Najwa al-Ghanem, had attended Khairia’s clinic to receive therapy for a mental disorder.3 Khairia was single, in her mid-30s, and in fragile health—an unpropitious situation for a woman in a conservative kingdom where teenage brides are far from uncommon. bin Laden, by contrast, was seven years younger, the son of a billionaire, and already making a name for himself as a fundraiser for the mujahideen struggle against the Soviets in Afghanistan.
+The pair had been introduced when Saad, one of bin Laden’s sons by his first wife, Najwa al-Ghanem, had attended Khairia’s clinic to receive therapy for a mental disorder.
+Khairia was single, in her mid-30s, and in fragile health—an unpropitious situation for a woman in a conservative kingdom where teenage brides are far from uncommon.
+Bin Laden, by contrast, was seven years younger, the son of a billionaire, and already making a name for himself as a fundraiser for the mujahideen struggle against the Soviets in Afghanistan.
 Moreover, by this time, bin Laden already had two wives.
 But Najwa, the first of them, encouraged him to pursue Khairia, believing that having someone with her training permanently on hand would help her son Saad and his brothers and sisters, some of whom also suffered from developmental disorders.

 Not surprisingly given Khairia’s age and state of health, she and bin Laden struggled to conceive.
 Over the first three years of their marriage, as bin Laden moved back and forth between Saudi Arabia and the theater of war in Afghanistan, she endured miscarriage after miscarriage.
 During this time, bin Laden added a fourth wife to the family—another highly educated Saudi woman, Siham Sabar.
 Then, in 1989, both Siham and Khairia bore him sons.
 Siham’s was called Khalid, a name that in Arabic means “eternal.”
 Khairia’s boy was named Hamza, meaning “steadfast.”
 Thenceforward, in accordance with ancient Arab custom, Khairia became known by the honorific Umm Hamza, the Mother of Hamza.
 The boy would remain her only child by bin Laden, but that fact has by no means diminished either Hamza’s importance or Khairia’s.